simeononsecurity/simeononsecurity.ch/content/articles/open-source-software-security/index.en.md

 ## Conclusion

 Wrapping up, the security of open source software versus proprietary software is a topic of great significance in the cybersecurity landscape.
 Open source software's transparency, collaborative development, and compliance with government regulations make it a compelling choice for those who prioritize security.
 While proprietary software has its merits, it may struggle to match the swift and collective response that open source communities can provide.
-In the end, the decision often comes down to a balance between security and other business considerations, but the security advantages of open source software should not be overlooked.
+In the end, the decision often comes down to a balance between security and other business considerations, but the security advantages of open source software shouldn't be overlooked.

 ______